wpmetabox/docs/_docs/fields/post.md

 ### Searching Parameters

-You probably don't want to perform an Ajax request when open the dropdown at first.
+You probably don't want to perform an Ajax request when opening the dropdown at first.
 You might want to _make Ajax requests only when users type something_ and search for that.
 To do that, you need to set the `minimumInputLength` for the input, as below:

 ```php
 array(